Shuhhh/Maze-Game/README.md

 # Load a maze

-By pressing "File" (in the main bar), then "Load" you can upload a specific maze you saved before.
+By pressing "File" (in the main bar), then "Load" you can upload a maze you saved from before.

 <p align="center">
 <img src="https://media.giphy.com/media/QMHC0TgLVzJmnMCUSJ/giphy.gif" width="60%"></p>